PowerShell/vscode-powershell/docs/troubleshooting.md

   so we can track the work &mdash; other users may have the same issue.

 #### Provide Language Server Protocol payload logs

-> NOTE: This currently only applies to the PowerShell Preview extension and only if you have version
-> 2019.11.0 or higher.

 The PowerShell extension works mostly from sending and receiving messages from [PowerShell Editor Services](httos://github.com/PowerShell/PowerShellEditorServices).
 In some cases, getting to the bottom of a bug will require looking at the payloads of these messages.
 To do this: